-7.01:01 All hearings are closed to the public.
-7.01:02 In cooperation with the Vice President for Student Affairs, the Office of Student Advocacy and Accountability is primarily responsible for the administration and assignment of student and student organization discipline.
-Sexual Misconduct will be addressed through the Title IX Coordinator.
-7.01:03 Discipline related to academic matters is the responsibility of the appropriate Academic Unit which may be the Vice President for Academic Affairs, the appropriate Academic Dean, the appropriate Academic Department Head and/or the appropriate academic faculty member or instructor.
+7.01:01 All hear ings are closed to the public.
+7.01:01 7.01:02 Account ration with the Vice President for Student Affairs, the Office of Student Advocacy and ability is primarily responsible for the administration and assignment of student and organization discipline.
+Sexual Misconduct will be addressed through the Title IX ator.
+7.01:03 may be tl he related to academic matters is the responsibility of the appropriate Academic Unit which he Vice President for Academic Affairs, the appropriate Academic Dean, the appropriate c Department Head and/or the appropriate academic faculty member or instructor.
 7.01:04 The appropriate University Administrator or University Unit may dispose of any violation without a hearing under this document.
-7.01:05 The appropriate University Administrator or University Unit may take action other than by judicial proceedings in any case of student conduct involving health, emotional, and psychological problems which cause students to be a significant threat to themselves or other persons.
-7.01:06 The appropriate University Administrator or University Unit may reasonably decide a student or student organization case in absentia and render appropriate censures to be imposed on the student or student organization when the student(s) or student organization members fails without just cause to appear for an appointed hearing.
-The student(s) or student organization will be informed in writing by the appropriate University Administrator of the hearing in absentia.
-7.01:07 Specified student violations of the "Standards of Conduct for Students," Section Five of this Code , which may be considered more serious.
-The following sections of the "Standards of Conduct for Students," which are briefly stated below, will have an administrative hearing or be referred to a particular hearing committee unless the violation involves a student organization.
-5.03:02 Firearms, etc. 5.03:03 Arson 5.03:05 Fire and Emergency Equipment 5.03:07 False Reporting of Fire or Other Emergency, etc. 5.03:09 Rioting, etc. 5.03:10 Disorderly Conduct 5.03:13 Intentional Interference 5.03:14 Visitation of Other College Campuses, etc. 5.03:15 Abusive, Drunken, Violent, or Excessively Noisy Behavior 5.03:16 Intentional Delaying, Obstructing, etc. 5.03:17 Trespassing 5.03:18 Vandalism, etc. 5.03:19 Unauthorized Entry or Use of University Facilities 5.03:23 Threat or Commission of Physical Violence, etc. 5.03:24 Hazing 5.03:34 Unauthorized or Illegal Possession, etc. 5.03:36 Falsification, Forgery, Alteration, etc. 5.03:39 Theft, etc. 5.03:43 Violation of Censures 5.03:44 Commission of Acts or Attempted Acts, etc. 5.03:46 Unauthorized Access to or Misuse of University Computers, etc.
+7.01:05 proceedi opriate University Administrator or University Unit may take action other than by judicial ngs in any case of student conduct involving health, emotional, and psychological problems use students to be a significant threat to themselves or other persons.
+7.01:06 student of student of appear for the appro ropriate University Administrator or University Unit may reasonably decide a student or organization case in absentia and render appropriate censures to be imposed on the student or organization when the student(s) or student organization members fails without just cause to or an appointed hearing.
+The student(s) or student organization will be informed in writing by opriate University Administrator of the hearing in absentia.
+7.01:07 which m d student violations of the "Standards of Conduct for Students," Section Five of this Code , any be considered more serious.
+The following sections of the "Standards of Conduct for the standards of Conduct for Students," Section Five of this Code , and the standards of Conduct for Students, "Standards of Conduct for Students," Section Five of this Code , and the standards of Conduct for Students, "Standards of Conduct for the standards of Condu 5.03:02 Firearms, etc. 5.03:03 Arson 5.03:05 Fire and Emergency Equipment 5.03:07 False Reporting of Fire or Other Emergency, etc. 5.03:09 Rioting, etc. 5.03:10 Disorderly Conduct 5.03:13 Intentional Interference 5.03:14 Visitation of Other College Campuses, etc. Abusive, Drunken, Violent, or Excessively Noisy Behavior 5.03:16 Intentional Delaying, Obstructing, etc. 5.03:17 Trespassing 5.03:18 Vandalism, etc. 5.03:19 Unauthorized Entry or Use of University Facilities 5.03:23 Threat or Commission of Physical Violence, etc. 5.03:24 Hazing 5.03:34 Unauthorized or Illegal Possession, etc. 5.03:36 Falsification, Forgery, Alteration, etc. 5.03:39 Theft, etc. 5.03:43 Violation of Censures 5.03:44 Commission of Acts or Attempted Acts, etc. 5.03:46 Unauthorized Access to or Misuse of University Computers, etc.